nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

         → Windows Windows 8, Windows 10, Windows 11 ←
             In the user's "AppData" folder:
             e.g., "C:\Users\username\AppData\Roaming\TuxPaint\saved\"

+            (Note: The "AppData" folder is hidden (not visible) by default.
+You can enter the path manually in the location bar of your file browser (e.g., File Explorer).)

+            You can use the %APPDATA% variable as a shorthand, i.e.
+            "%APPDATA%\Tuxpaint\Saved".

+            You can use the [⊞ (Windows)] + [R] key combination to bring up the Run command window, and then type the path and hit [Enter / Return] .

         → macOS ←
             In the user's "Application Support" folder: